TheNewStyles/FreeCodeCampBonfires/README.md

 # Tyler Peterson's FreeCodeCamp Solutions

+## I have completed the certificates for
+- Responsive Web Design
+- JavaScript Algorithms And Data Structures
+- Front End Development Certification

 ## All of my solutions for :
 - Basic Algorithm Scripting
 - Basic Data Structures